navis-org/navis-flybrains/README.md

 In order to use the Jefferis lab transforms, you will need to have [CMTK](https://www.nitrc.org/projects/cmtk/) installed.

+For the FANC to JRCVNC2018F transform, you will need to download [elastix](https://elastix.lumc.nl/index.php) and make sure that the path to the binaries is in your `PATH` variable.

 ## Bridging transforms

 <p align="center">